nctlcnt/noctilucos.github.io/retail/index.md

         <div class="card-text">
           <h3 id="industrial-2-of-5">Industrial 2 of 5</h3>
           <span>1D Barcode</span>
-          <p>A low-density numeric symbol, <a href="https://www.dynamsoft.com/Barcode-Types/Industrial-2-of-5.aspx">the Industrial 2 of 5 code</a>, is so-called because the digits are encoded with 5 bars, 2 of which are always wide.
+          <p>A low-density numeric symbol, <a class="orangeLink" href="https://www.dynamsoft.com/Barcode-Types/Industrial-2-of-5.aspx">the Industrial 2 of 5 code</a>, is so-called because the digits are encoded with 5 bars, 2 of which are always wide.
 These codes are used in the retail warehouse sorting systems and applications.
 Therefore, the warehouse staff can easily find the storage location of the product and save time just by scanning the barcode.</p>
         </div>
       </div>
     </li>